No products in the cart.

-When I traveled to Italy with my mothers sister Gail in 2008, we ate a whole grain called Farro that appeared to be a common addition to most of the meals we enjoyed.
-Sure there were pasta dishes, but there were also bean soups and salads made with farro.
+When I traveled to Tuscany with my mothers sister Gail in 2008, we ate a whole grain called Farro that appeared to be a common addition to most of the meals we enjoyed.
+Sure there were pasta dishes, but there were also bean dishes, soups and salads made with farro.
 At the time we thought it was spelt or a type of barley.
 It is a chewy and nutty whole grain that you cook and toss with vegetables or add to a soup or stew.
 Farro is gaining in popularity in the US as I can now find it at Whole Foods.

 In essence, I need to eat for the rest of my life the way I really should have been eating before rearranging my internal organs with surgery.
 I love my new relationship with food.
-I eat fresh fish, seafood, chicken, beef, lamb and pork but when I look at my plate it is in reasonable proportion – a maximum of four ounces of protein with an equal portion of fresh or cooked vegetables and occasionally a whole grain such as quinoa or farro.
+I eat fresh fish, seafood, chicken, beef, lamb and pork but when I look at my plate it is in reasonable proportion – a maximum of four ounces of protein with an equal or slightly larger portion of fresh or cooked vegetables and occasionally a whole grain such as farro.

 Very few people actually know what ‘Whole Grain’ means.
 Sure they say the words but if you ask them to name five whole grains they cannot do it.
 The simplest comparison to demonstrate the difference between whole and refined grains is between whole wheat and white breads.
 White bread is heavily processed, giving it a uniform texture without much flavor.
-On the other hand, whole wheat bread is denser and has more color and texture.
+On the other hand, true whole wheat bread is denser and has more color and texture.
 The taste is more complex and satisfying, and even slightly toasted or nutty in flavor.

 Here is a list of whole grains in case you cant name five.